dangmanhtruong1995/Tic-tac-toe/README.md

 I thought that I could make a simple AI that plays the Gomoku game.

 But later on I got lazy.
+Shame on me :(